DavidMellul/Kotlin-Publish-Subscribe/README.md

 The library has been created with Kotlin and has no external dependencies.
 It means it is fully interoperable with Java ! :purple_heart:

 :sparkling_heart: **This library is dead easy to use -> Look at the examples in the [demonstration](#demonstration) :sparkling_heart:**

+:triangular_flag_on_post: **This library works only with the Any supertype ==> It means you can turn absolutely everything into a broadcaster / receiver and put everything as parameter associated to a signal.** :triangular_flag_on_post:

 ## Contribute